-Even if you can’t fix the problem yourself, troubleshooting is still useful, because it will give you lots of helpful information to include in a bug report.
-Remember, the more information you can give the addon’s author, the faster they can fix the problem.
+Even if it doesn’t resolve the problem, troubleshooting is still useful, because it will give you lots of helpful information to include in a bug report.
+The more information you can give the addon’s author, the faster they can find and fix the problem.

-If the addon appears in the in-game addon list (at the character selection screen, press the red “AddOns” button in the lower left corner) then the addon is installed correctly, and you can skip to Step 3.
+If the addon appears in the in-game addon list (at the character selection screen, press the red “AddOns” button in the lower left corner) then the addon is already installed correctly, and you can skip to the next step.

 - World of Warcraft\Interface\AddOns\CoolMod\CoolMod.toc